Get Involved With Other Citizen Science Projects

 HamSCI stands for Ham Radio Science Citizen Investigation.
 We will be actively engaged in both the October 14, 2023, annular solar eclipse and the April 8, 2024 total eclipse.

-Two major activities that HamSCI will be involved around the solar events will be The Solar Eclipse QSO Party (SEQP) and the Gladstone Signal Spotting Challenge (GSSC) which are part of the HamSCI Festivals of Eclipse Ionospheric Science.
-Other experiments will also to be conducted include the Time Delay of Arrival (TDOA) experiment, the Very Low Frequency (VLF) Reception Exercise and the Medium Wave Recordings Event.
+Two major solar activities in which HamSCI will be involved will be the Solar Eclipse QSO Party (SEQP) and the Gladstone Signal Spotting Challenge (GSSC) which are part of the HamSCI Festivals of Eclipse Ionospheric Science.
+Other experiments to be conducted include the Time Delay of Arrival (TDOA) experiment, the Very Low Frequency (VLF) Reception Exercise and the Medium Wave Recordings Event.
 Members of HamSCI, along with the ham radio community, will be creating data for researchers by transmitting, receiving, and recording signals across the high frequency (HF) spectrum.

 Upon analysis, the data should inform researchers how the ionosphere reacted to the eclipse.
 The data will be compared to existing computer models of the ionosphere, potentially improving the accuracy of those models.
 Researchers will also be looking at how the ionosphere’s refractive properties varied during the beginning and ending phases of the eclipses.